tomerkatz2001/ScooPy/README.md

-# LooPy
+# ScooPy

-The source code for LooPy, the tool created for the OOPSLA 2021 paper [LooPy: Interactive Program Synthesis with Control Structures](https://dl.acm.org/doi/10.1145/3485530).
+The source code for Scoopy, the tool created for the Onward!
+2025 paper [ScooPy: Enhancing Program Synthesis with Nested Example Specifications](https://doi.org/10.1145/3759429.3762619).

-This is a meta-repository containing the instructions, build scripts, and necessary submodules to build a version of LooPy ready to run locally.
+This is a meta-repository containing the instructions, build scripts, and necessary submodules to build a version of ScooPy ready to run locally.

 ## Content
 1. [Modules](#modules)